Corporate Anti-Corruption Enforcement Trends in Russia

 Other common aims of bribes are to obtain official registration (or licensing or certification), either in an expedited fashion or in violation of legislative requirements, or other official actions linked to the recipient’s position (eg, a bailiff lifting the arrest on a debtor’s account in violation of the legislation on execution proceedings).

-We have also seen court rulings that describe the aim of illegal payments as ‘for general patronage and connivance’.
-This phrasing could merely reflect poor legal drafting; however, we would recommend that companies draw the attention of their employees to such risks when conducting compliance training.
+There have also been court rulings that describe the aim of illegal payments as ‘for general patronage and connivance’.
+This phrasing could merely reflect poor legal drafting; however, we recommend that companies draw the attention of their employees to such risks when conducting compliance training.

 Specifically, based on this court practice, it is possible to conclude that even an unarticulated or vague aim of corruption on the part of the initiator of an illegal payment is sufficient, in the eyes of the courts, to charge a company under article 19.28.